Who Should Take the DUTCH Complete Hormone Test?

 Lisa: Adrenal Dysregulation and High Cortisol

-Lisa (age 51) felt exhausted and had trouble losing weight despite frequent exercise.
+Lisa (age 51) had trouble losing weight despite frequent exercise.
 Her DUTCH Test revealed high cortisol and a need for adrenal support.

 Outcome: Through lifestyle adjustments and supplements, Lisa improved her energy levels, started losing weight, and felt calmer.